vdaas/vald/docs/user-guides/client-api-config.md

 #### skip_strict_exist_check

-`skip_strict_exist_check` is the flag for checking whether the same set of the vector and ID is already inserted or not.
+`skip_strict_exist_check` is a flag to skip checking whether the same set of the vector and ID is already inserted or not.
 If it is set as `true`, the checking function will be skipped.<BR>
 The default value is `false`.